 6. Point Defiance Park, Tacoma

 According to the people who know, the park bowl, the Pagoda area and the rose garden at Point Defiance Park have many spring blooms, including tulips and star magnolias, plus a “really special cherry” at the bowl.
-The cherry blooms are out RIGHT NOW ("bright and gorgeous," says my inside source).
 While you take in the spring, the kids can run around on the grassy expanses or check out the duck pond.

 If you really want to focus on cherry trees, they also recommend a city walk in Tacoma down North Proctor Street, from Sixth Ave. to North 21st, near University of Puget Sound.